-A portion of the $38.1 billion could be supported by the value of the assets of Ontario Hydro successor companies and other assets; however, OEFC was left with $19.4 billion in unfunded liabilities (often referred to as stranded debt).
-OEFC receives dedicated revenues to service and retire the stranded debt from a number of sources, including the DRC paid by electricity users.
-All OEFC revenues are used by OEFC towards its mandate, which includes servicing and retiring OEFC's debt and other liabilities.
+A portion of the $38.1 billion could be supported by the value of the assets of Ontario Hydro successor companies and other assets; however, the OEFC was left with $19.4 billion in unfunded liabilities (often referred to as stranded debt).
+The OEFC receives dedicated revenues to service and retire the stranded debt from a number of sources, including the DRC.
+All the OEFC revenues are used by OEFC to meet its mandate, which includes servicing and retiring the OEFC's debt and other liabilities.
 This includes payment of principal amounts as well as interest costs.

 As part of its commitment to reduce electricity cost pressures, the government is removing the DRC from residential electricity users' bills after December 31, 2015.

 For more information about this initiative, see the Exemptions section in Guide 101 – Debt Retirement Charge - General Information, and the Guide 110 - Debt Retirement Charge Exemption for Eligible Residential Units.